Informasjonsforvaltning/fdk-dataservice-harvester-etl/README.md

-# dataservice-etl
+# fdk-dataservice-harvester-etl
-ETL type utilities related to our dataservice catalogue
+ETL type utilities related to our dataservice harvester